apache/trafficcontrol/docs/source/api/v2/servicecategories.rst

 	Content-Type: application/json

 	{
-		"name": "test",
+		"name": "SERVICE_CATEGORY_NAME",
+            "tenantId": 1,
 	}

 Response Structure
 ------------------
-:id:          An integral, unique identifier for this Service Category
+:id:          The integral, unique identifier of this :term:`Service Category`
+:name:        This :term:`Service Category`'s name
-:lastUpdated: The date and time at which this Service Category was last modified, in ISO format
+:lastUpdated: The date and time at which this :term:`Service Category` was last modified, in ISO format
+:tenantId:    An integral, unique identifier for the :term:`Tenant` that owns this :term:`Service Category`
-:name:        The :term:`Service Category` name
+:tenant:      The name of the :term:`Tenant` that owns this :term:`Service Category`

 .. code-block:: http
 	:caption: Response Example